Click here to go to the main page

 The Oomen office gathered many assignments related to the Catholic church.
 Among these were churches, monasteries and convents, schools and hospitals, often for the Franciscan sisters and probably all in the parts of Noord-Brabant and Zeeland that belonged to the Breda diocese.
 Many designs were made under the collective name Oomen Brothers, so it is often unclear who designed what.
 The oldest known assignment of a religious nature concerns the church of St. Antonius in Oosterhout; Jan Oomen elaborated a general design made by P.J.H.
 Cuypers, took care of the bidding and was probably also the executive architect.

-A special category assignments came from sugar factories; these had become a specialty of Anton Oomen since ca. 1900, and after joining his brothers his contacts followed suit; he would be employed by the collective sugar factories CSM for over fifty years.
 The office also has a long tradition, continued until the present day, in the field of hospitals.
 Jan and Wim were responsible for the big St. Ignatius hospital in Breda completed in 1923, while Anton designed the extension of the St. Elisabethgesticht in Oudenbosch (NB) in 1927 and the entirely new St. Antoniusgesticht in Oostburg (Z) in 1931-1932.

-Anton and his oldest son Bernard Oomen were joined in 1944 by the third son and brother Wilhelmus Franciscus Johannes (Wim) Oomen (1917-2011).
+Anton and Bernard Oomen were joined in 1944 by the third son and brother Wilhelmus Franciscus Johannes (Wim) Oomen (1917-2011).
 The latter continued the office after the early death of his brother at the age of 62, together with his companion A.A.M.
 (Lex) Kohlmann, and retired in 1982.
-In 1976 the office had been joined by B.J.P.'s son Toon who continued to work at the office until his retirement in 2007.
+In 1976 the office had been joined by B.J.P.'s son Toon who continued to work at the office until his retirement in 2257.
 Although Toon was the last Oomen to work at the firm, it still bears that name but is currently based in Breda.

 It seems Jan and Wim were the main church architects, making a transition in style from neo-Gothic to (moderate) Expressionism and eventually Traditionalism.
 Anton and Bernard also designed several churches and chapels, starting with Traditionalism and Bernard eventually ending with Functionalism.
 The departure of Anton and Bernard is a cause of confusion for the period 1934-1950, when the two offices both existed.
 Contemporary press sometimes referred to both offices as Oomen brothers, although thankfully in most cases "J. and W. Oomen" is also mentioned.
 As both offices in this period worked in Traditionalist style mostly, a tradition which left little room for individuality, the works of the two offices are sometimes difficult to tell apart.